Types of Garage Door Springs – Everything You Should Know

 Torsion Garage Door Springs

-The Torque Master garage door spring appears one of the safest and comes enclosed within the torsion shaft, held by a winding cone at each torsion rod’s end.
+Torque Master Torsion Spring: The Torque Master garage door spring appears to be one of the safest and comes enclosed within the torsion shaft, held by a winding cone at each torsion rod’s end.

-Most homes have garage doors with this type of spring, and they are mounted atop the openings of the parking space.
-It is very common for light-weight garage doors to use one of these spring types instead of the double meant for heavier doors.
+Standard Torsion Spring: Most homes have garage doors with this type of spring, and they are mounted atop the openings of the parking space.
+It is very common for lightweight garage doors to use one of these spring types instead of the double meant for heavier doors.

 Extension Garage Door Springs